SMOKE MANAGEMENT FORECAST AND INSTRUCTIONS

 Zone 602 and 603

-Units should be 400 tons or less, spaced 8 miles apart, and 10 miles from downwind SSRAs.
+Units should be 750 tons or less, spaced 3 miles apart, and 5 miles from downwind SSRAs.
+North of T3N in Zone 602, use standard guidance matrix.
+(See section 5 below.)
 Limit burning in or near corridors.
-Higher tonnage is possible south of the Siuslaw River in Zone 603.
-Call the forecaster.
+Units may be 900 tons or less, spaced 3 miles apart, south of the Siuslaw River in Zone 603.

 Zone 616 east of R9W

-Units should be 750 tons or less, spaced 8 miles apart, and 10 miles from downwind SSRAs.
+Units should be 1200 tons or less, spaced 3 miles apart, and 5 miles from downwind SSRAs.
+Restrict units to 500 tons or less south of T30S.

 Zone 620